 This checklist must be used in conjunction with the NPS Covid-19 Court Recovery Risk Assessment, and the Court H&S Covid-19 Assurance Report, HMCTS guidance, HMCTS Checklist and Covid-19 related guidance on the Intranet.

-It is still NPS’ preference that working from home (remotely) should be the first considered option and serve the court via the available digital and video solutions, this checklist is to be used inline with general risk assessment, where NPS and HMCTS have agreed that remote working is not viable in certain locations
+It is still NPS’ preference that working from home (remotely) should be the first considered option and serve the court via the available digital and video solutions, this checklist is to be used inline with general risk assessment, where NPS and HMCTS have agreed that remote working is not viable in certain locations.

 There be at least 2 metres of separation between everyone at all times in all areas of the court.
 This applies to both NPS areas and all other areas of the court.
 This checklist offers suggestions below to help you do this.
 We appreciate the layout and facilities in each building will be different.
 It is likely you may need to change what you do so that it works for you and your building.